Thursday, 29 November 2012

 Comrade Jacob [Paperback] David Caute Panther Books; New edition (Dec 1973).

-Paul Lay writing in the December issue of History Today makes some very good points regarding historical novel writing.
-I was particularly struck by this comment regarding the book The Daughter of Time by Josephine Yey “The historical novel, when it is this good, this thoroughly researched, has become a means of legitimate historical enquiry”.
+Paul Lay writing in the December issue of History Today makes some excellent points regarding historical novel writing.
+I was particularly struck by this comment regarding the book The Daughter of Time by Josephine Yey “The historical novel when it is this good, this thoroughly researched, has become a means of legitimate historical inquiry.”
 David Caute’s book should be seen in this light.

-Caute has the reputation of being a novelist, playwright and a historian.
+Caute has the reputation of being a novelist, playwright, and a historian.
 He is also a noted journalist and essay writer.
-He clearly uses the techniques of novel writing well and imbues his subject matter with his strong left wing feelings, one writer said he “ brings a wide knowledge of European (particularly French) intellectual traditions into English fiction, he is one of the most intellectually stimulating novelists of recent decades in England--a "public" rather than a "private “writer”.
+He apparently uses the techniques of novel writing well and imbues his subject matter with his strong left-wing feelings, one writer said he “ brings a broad knowledge of European (mainly French) intellectual traditions into English fiction, he is one of the most intellectually stimulating novelists of recent decades in England--a "public" rather than a "private “writer”.

 Caute’s novel is set in the high point of the English Civil War.
-A group of disaffected ex New Model Army soldiers and others along with wives and children, led by Gerard Winstanley have become disillusioned by the course of the civil war under the leadership of Oliver Cromwell.
-The group decide to take over some land at St Georges Hill in Surrey.
-They plant crops and graze cattle in order to survive.
+A group of disaffected ex-New Model Army soldiers and others along with wives and children, led by Gerard Winstanley have become disillusioned by the course of the civil war under the leadership of Oliver Cromwell.
+The group decides to take over some land at St Georges Hill in Surrey.
+They plant crops and graze cattle to survive.

 Their mission was to develop and practice a primitive form of Communism.
-The settlement expressed in simple terms a growing disgust and protest by sections of both the lower middle class and sections of an embryonic working class at the rapidly growing social inequality that existed during the civil war.
-Their commune was met with swift and violent punishment and eventually they were defeated.
+The settlement expressed in simple terms a growing disgust and protest by sections of both the lower middle class and sections of an early working class at the rapidly growing social inequality that existed during the civil war.
+Their commune was met with swift and violent punishment, and eventually, they were defeated.